antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 # (150 6)
 ```

-We can get the documentation URL for that dataset by using the function item-to-doc-url:
+We can get the documentation URL for that dataset by using the function `item-to-doc-url`:

 ```perl6
 use Data::ExampleDatasets::AccessData;